Reading List: Starter kit for freelance editors

 And complete the exercises in The Copyeditor’s Handbook.

 Read my original post about how to become an editor.
 The above just gives you a glimpse at the tip of the iceberg.
-KOKedit has compiled a much longer list of resources.
+KOKedit has compiled (and continuously updates) a much longer list of resources.
 I’d even call it comprehensive.

 Read about the temperament that makes a good editor — one of reason, not hyper-correctness, according to James Harbeck (Sesquiotic).

 Read the blogs of a variety of editors.
 Their insights into daily life and challenges — and their advice — will give you a good sense of what you’re in for and maybe even help you avoid some of the mistakes they’ve made.
-Start with this here blog, of course, and with my courses.
+Start with this here blog, of course, and with my courses in editing and in using Word to edit quickly, efficiently, and most effectively.

 I’m certain you will find more resources there to help you on your journey.
 Add your favourites in the comments.